Marriage and Family Therapy

 Theology and Integration.
 As indicated above, training therapists with a Christian perspective on spiritual, moral, emotional, and relational wholeness, is a central objective of the marriage and family therapy faculty.
 Therefore, the M.S. degree program requires coursework in biblical studies, ethics, and integration to equip future therapists with both the conceptual skill necessary to engage in interdisciplinary dialogue and the clinical skill necessary to provide integrative perspective in their work with individuals, couples, and families.

-All MS MFT students complete the following 12 units of theology coursework:
+All MS MFT students complete the following 12 units of theology/ integration coursework:

 - OT500 Old Testament Introduction